jlauron/djamboloader/README.md

 their own combo handler.
 It makes it easy to integrate the handler in your existing django web application but can also be run as a standalone handler.

+**djamboloader** is available for use under the MIT software license.
+See LICENSE file for more details.

 ## Installation

 To add **djamboloader** to your django webapp you have to make sure the path